Defective Medical Devices

 Holding Medical Device Manufacturers Responsible

-With 25 years of experience, our attorneys know how to work with experts for the effective development and presentation of the technical evidence essential for proving the defendant's liability in a defective medical device case.
+With over 40 years of experience, our attorneys know how to work with experts for the effective development and presentation of the technical evidence essential for proving the defendant's liability in a defective medical device case.
 We also work closely with you and your treatment and rehabilitation team to make sure that your condition is properly diagnosed and documented and that you are receiving the best possible care and services.

 Our dangerous medical device lawyers represent people who were injured by the defective or negligent design, manufacture, prescription or insertion of such medical products and devices as: